pingcap/docs/as-of-timestamp.md

 ## Usage examples

-This section describes the different ways to use the `AS OF TIMESTAMP` clause with several examples.
-It first introduces how to prepare the data for recovery, and then shows how to use `AS OF TIMESTAMP` with `SELECT`, `START TRANSACTION READ ONLY AS OF TIMESTAMP`, `SET TRANSACTION READ ONLY AS OF TIMESTAMP`, and `SELECT` statements respectively.
+This section describes different ways to use the `AS OF TIMESTAMP` clause with several examples.
+It first introduces how to prepare the data for recovery, and then shows how to use `AS OF TIMESTAMP` in `SELECT`, `START TRANSACTION READ ONLY AS OF TIMESTAMP`, and `SET TRANSACTION READ ONLY AS OF TIMESTAMP` respectively.

 ### Prepare data sample